APLMOOC/APLMOOC/docs/course/ch3/part8.md

 # Fun(Fun(Fun(Fun(Fun(...)))))
----

-This part will cover:
+!!! abstract "This part will cover"

     - How to define recursive dfns and tradfns
     - Guard syntax in dfns

+---

 Recursive functions can be implemented using guarded expressions and the self `∇` function.